k2view-academy/K2View-Academy/articles/26_fabric_security_aim/14_user_IAM_SAML_Azure_AD_setup.md

 9. Edit the **User Attributes & Claims** section (2) and verify that the groups are sent in a claim named "groups".

-10. From the **SAML Signing Certificate** section (3), click **Download** to get the Azure IDP certificate key to be uploaded into Fabric, for signing the authentication requests.
+10. From the **SAML Signing Certificate** section (3), click **Download** to obtain the Azure IDP certificate key, which will be uploaded into Fabric for signing authentication requests.

   <table>
   <tbody>